quchen/stgi/README.md

   synchronously anyway.
 This makes the current location in the evaluation much clearer, since the stack is always popped from the top.
 For example, having a return frame at the top means the program is close to a `case` expression.
+- There are different objects on the heap, not just closures:
+    - Closures can be on the heap, as usual
+    - Black holes overwrite updatable closures upon entering, allowing for `<<loop>>` detection and avoiding certain space leaks (... apparently, at least the 1992 paper says so)

 GHC's current STG